MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 Use the Payables Management Minimum Check tool to set a minimum amount for your Payables checks within the Select Checks process.

-*This process occurs after the Payment Vouchers have already been created.
+> [!NOTE]
-This will cause a break in the payment vouchers sequence in the system but will not harm anything.*
+> This process occurs after the Payment Vouchers have already been created.
+This will cause a break in the payment vouchers sequence in the system but will not harm anything.

 **Payables Management Minimum Check setup:**